bronsonavila/bronsonavila.com/src/pages/photos/appalachian-trail.md

   caption: "The end of the ride at the Appalachian Trail Conservancy Headquarters in Harper's Ferry.
 West Virginia, November 11, 2016."
 ---

-The following photos were taken during the summer and fall of 2016 while backpacking 1,166.7 miles across the northern half of the Appalachian Trail⁠—from the summit of Mount Katahdin in Maine to the town of Harper's Ferry in West Virginia.
-The real star of the show is a hamster plush named Stumpy, which was a keepsake from my girlfriend.
+The following photos were taken during the summer and fall of 2016 while backpacking 1,166.7 miles across the northern half of the Appalachian Trail⁠.
+The southbound trek spanned from the summit of Mount Katahdin in Maine to the town of Harper's Ferry in West Virginia.
+The star of the show is a hamster plush named Stumpy—a keepsake from my girlfriend.
 I sincerely thank the friends and family who lent a helping hand along the way, both at home and on the trail.